-5 Times Jesus Taught Us About Kindness
+7 Times Jesus Taught Us About Kindness

 His deeds taught us about many Christian values, such as kindness and compassion.
 He raised children from the dead out of pity for their parents and accepted disciples from all walks of life.
-Most important of all, he gave up his life so all of us can be saved.
+Most important of all, he gave up his life so all of us could be saved.

 Here are five more Bible stories of Jesus teaching us about kindness.